mikrdgz/recharge-docs/docs/metafields.md

 |write_\*RESOURCE\*|\*RESOURCE\* should be the API resource for which you're creating the metafield.|

 ## What are Metafields?
 Metafields allow you to add additional attributes to certain ReCharge API resources.
-Use them to store extra infromation.
+Use them to store extra information.
 A use case could be integrating ReCharge with a connector app to pass store data to an ERP.
 The following resources support Metafields:

 - Stores
 - Customers